-- 1. increases, from two to four years, the duration of the correction ombuds' initial term and aligns it with the governor's term; - 2. establishes a specific process for removing the correction ombuds from office, which includes review by the General Assembly; - 3. grants the office certain protections against changes to its budget request and reductions in its allotments; - expands the ombuds' duties by (a) requiring him, after an investigation, to issue public decisions on the complaint's merits and (b) authorizing him to issue subpoenas to compel testimony and document production in investigations and administer oaths; - 5. allows the ombuds to conduct surveys of incarcerated individuals or DOC employees about confinement or working conditions; and - 6. requires the ombuds, in consultation with the attorney general, to publish a database with cases filed against DOC and perform targeted audits of medical neglect cases.
+- 1. increases, from two to four years, the duration of the correction ombuds' term and aligns it with the governor's term, beginning January 6, 2027; - 2. grants the office certain protections against changes to its budget request and reductions in its allotments; - 3. expands the ombuds' duties by (a) requiring him, after an investigation, to issue public decisions on the complaint's merits and (b) authorizing him to issue subpoenas to compel testimony and document production in investigations and administer oaths; - 4. allows the ombuds to conduct surveys of incarcerated individuals or DOC employees about confinement or working conditions; and - 5. requires the ombuds, in consultation with the attorney general, to publish a list of cases filed against DOC for excessive use of force or medical neglect.